Section A. Author Guideline for Manuscript Preparation

 1. Publication Ethics

-Authors are requested to read and understand about the ethical matters of journal publications.
-More information can be found from http://publicationethics.org/.
+Authors are requested to read and understand the ethical matters of journal publications.
+More information can be found at http://publicationethics.org/.

 2. Author Disclosure and Conflicts of Interest